catherinehulshof/Fall2019-biology/computer-setup.md

 ### Python

-*Python installation is not required for WIS 6934.
+*Python installation is not required for BIOL 691.
 Python materials on this site are no longer under active development.*

 Download and install the